-Planned Improvement Activity in 2020/21 will focus on the implementation and achievement of the targets set out in the Council's Raising Attainment Strategy.
+Planned Improvement Activity in 2021/22 will focus on the implementation and achievement of the targets set out in the Council's Raising Attainment Strategy.
 Quality and performance will be improved through the Service's 'Moving Forward in Learning' work, and through the support and challenge provided to head teachers from centrally based officers.
 This will be enhanced through the Regional Improvement Collaborative's professional learning offer for staff.

-The expansion of early learning and childcare, to deliver 1140 hours to every eligible child by August 2020, will continue, building on the strong progress towards increased flexibility and choice already achieved.
-Extended hours and increased choice was be introduced over the last two years as part of the phased implementation programme.
+The expansion of early learning and childcare, to deliver 1,140 hours to every eligible child from April 2021, will continue, building on the strong progress towards increased flexibility and choice already achieved.
+Extended hours and increased choice were introduced as part of the phased implementation programme.